lgblgblgb/USBasp/Readme.txt

 This repository contains a patched version of the original USBasp firmware compared to the "official" firmware.
 Please note, that you may have problems with this one, use this at your OWN risk!
+If you are a regular user not so interested in extra features, please stick with the official firmware!

 The official firmware can be found here: http://www.fischl.de/usbasp/